mhaya/sflow/README.md

 About:

-sFlowToolParser.pl is a perl script for the InMon sFlowToolkit(http://www.inmon.com/technology/sflowTools.php).
+"sFlowToolParser.pl" is a perl script for the InMon sFlowToolkit(http://www.inmon.com/technology/sflowTools.php).
 It converts the sflowtool output format into a CSV format which is more detailed than the default line-by-line format.

 How to use: